Skip to Content

 Complications of diarrhea

 Most cases of acute diarrhea clear up on their own with no treatment.
-But diarrhea can lead to dehydration, which can be severe.
+But diarrhea can lead to dehydration, which can become severe.

 Symptoms of dehydration include: